abd01-0x/abd010x/README.md

 ## Interesting stuffs about me
 - 🌱 I recently built a Database towards building a predictive AI model.
-This includes designing a DB schema, developing the DB in Postgre, scraping and loading data into the DB, applying predictive modeling thinking, etc. This is for a product/startup idea I have.
+This is for a product/startup idea I have.
-- 🌱 I’m building a Substack Newsletter focused on exploring and explaining Web3 in relatable, digestible ways to non-techies.
-Involves researching the smart contract docs and analyzing its data via Dune Analytics and Flipside Crypto.
+- 🌱 I’m building a Substack Newsletter focused on exploring and explaining Web3 in relatable, familiar ways to non-techies.
 Subscribe here at [Web3 Digestible](https://web3digestible.substack.com/).
 - 💞️ I’m open to collaboration with other data professionals on predictive modeling and natural language processing.
 - 📫 You can reach me via [Twitter](https://twitter.com/abd010x) or [LinkedIn](https://www.linkedin.com/in/abolaji-david/) while some of my writeups can be found on my [Linktree](https://linktr.ee/abd010x)

-## My tools stack
-#### Web2
-* Excel
-* SQL
-* Power BI
-* Tableau
-* Python
-#### Web3
-* Dune analytics (DuneSQL (Trino))
-* Flipside Crypto
-* Etherscan (and other blockchain expolrers)

 <!---
 abd010x/abd01-0x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.